 Because of the limitations of the PERS service, a cell phone may be a more flexible, cost effective solution in ensuring health and safety for some individuals.

 Cell phones are not for convenience or general purpose use.
 Guidelines for the use of cell phones include:

 - 1. The member requires access to assistance or supports and is frequently beyond the range of coverage of a PERS system. - 2.
-Cell phone plans will be basic plans and will not include features unrelated to health and safety issues, such as web access or music services. - 3.
-Members may elect to add a usage control feature to their basic plan to eliminate the potential for fee overage. - 4.
-Members who do not elect to add a usage control feature and who exceed the fees associated with their plan may require the implementation of a usage control feature to prevent future overages.
-In all cases of an overage the service coordinator will be notified.
-If a member goes over their usage limit they are responsible for those charges and the team will evaluate the needs of the member and look at the most cost effective options. - 5.
-Members may elect to add an insurance feature to prevent health and safety concerns should the phone need to be replaced. - 6.
+The cost of cell phone plans and monthly fees is the responsibility of the member. - 3.
+The service coordinator and the team will evaluate the needs of the member and look at the most cost-effective options. - 4.
+Members may elect to add an insurance feature to prevent health and safety concerns should the phone need to be replaced. - 5.
 These cell phone guidelines will be reviewed with the member prior to or at the annual planning meeting.